nhsd-a2si/docs-uec-appts/_pages/scope/ucs_booking.md

 * Where the booking was <ins>not</ins> successful, the provider **must** send an appropriate response to indicate this
 * Where the booking was <ins>not</ins> successful, the consumer **must** present an appropriate message to the user to indicate this
 * The booking Consumer **must** send accompanying clinical information in a CDA Message
-  * The booking request **must** be referenced in the CDA message and vice versa
+  * The booking Consumer request **must** be referenced in the CDA message and vice versa
   * The booking Provider **must** link the booking and CDA message
-*	Sufficient information around the booking process **must** be persisted to support the reporting requirements
+*	Sufficient information around the booking process **must** be persisted to support the reporting and audit requirements

 ## Booking outside assessment outcome timeframe

-* The system **must** allow clinical users to book outside the assessment outcome timeframe
+* The booking Consumer **must** allow clinical users to book outside the assessment outcome timeframe
-* The system **must** present to the user a notification and prompt to seek clinical approval to book outside the assessment outcome timeframe
+* The booking Consumer **must** present to the user a notification and prompt to seek clinical approval to book outside the assessment outcome timeframe
-* The system **must** store sufficient data to show where a patient has been booked outside their assessment outcome timeframe
+* The booking Consumer **must** store sufficient data to show where a patient has been booked outside their assessment outcome timeframe
-*	Sufficient information around the booking outside assessment outcome timeframe **must** be persisted to support the reporting requirements
+*	Sufficient information around the booking outside assessment outcome timeframe **must** be persisted to support the reporting and audit requirements

 ## Referral requires booking (booking only services)